IMQS/onboard-javascript/README.md

 	- Under `Debuggers` section, untick ASP.NET
 	- If you debug from Visual Studio now, Internet Explorer should open up with a demo TypeScript project.
 1. Get coding!

+# KM test1 for initial commit into develop branch...